0xd3d5ec/brave-security-toolkit/README.md

 A tool that transforms Brave browser into a penetration testing suite.
 Take note this tool could also work with other chrome based browsers.

 # Why & How?
+Brave security toolkit is a as close as a direct relfection to firefox-security-toolkit as possible with other corresponding extensions for those who prefer to work with chrome based browsers when doing pentests or bug hunting.
+This tool was developed to speed up the setup process and let the user start right away with work without any hassle.
+It installs trusted tools by the community and setups the certificate installation process for burp and zap for the user so wishes.

 # Features
 - Installs most popular extensions used by the infosec community.